-O-Sensei was a wise man and realized that.
+O-Sensei was a wise man and understood that.
 For this reason, he considered that manual labor was closely linked to the practice of Aikido.
-This insight is not so obvious to anyone raised in an urban context alienated from the earth.
+This insight is not so obvious to some people raised in an urban context and/or disconnected from the natural environment.

 In this sense, Aikido is a powerful tool for re-educating the mind through the body.
 In the excerpt below, Sakanashi Sensei clearly and simply illustrates one of these principles: